Zac Ashworth: West Bromwich Albion

 Ashworth joined West Bromwich Albion's academy aged 10.
 He signed a two-year professional contract with the club in July 2021.
-He made his senior debut coming on as a substitute in a 2–1 FA Cup defeat to Brighton & Hove Albion on 8 January 2022.
-He made his league debut for the club on 30 April 2022 as a half-time substitute for the injured Conor Townsend in the 1–0 win at Reading.
-On 6 July 2022, Ashworth then signed a new three-year contract with West Bromwich Albion, keeping him at the club until 2025.
+He made his senior debut as a substitute in a 2–1 FA Cup defeat to Brighton & Hove Albion on 8 January 2022.
+He made his league debut for the club on 30 April 2022 as a half-time substitute for the injured Conor Townsend in a 1–0 win at Reading.
+On 6 July 2022, Ashworth signed a new three-year contract with West Bromwich Albion, which would have kept him at the club until 2025.

 On 17 January 2023, Ashworth joined League One club Burton Albion on loan until the end of the season.
+He made his debut for the club on 28 January 2023, in a 2–0 win against Oxford United.

+On 20 July 2023, Ashworth joined League One club Bolton Wanderers on a season-long loan.
+He scored on his debut for Bolton in a 1–0 win over Barrow in the EFL Cup on 8 August 2023.

+Blackpool

+On 27 June 2024, Blackpool announced the signing of Ashworth, on a three-year deal from West Bromwich Albion, for an undisclosed fee.
+He made his debut for the club on 13 August 2024, in a 4–0 win against Burton Albion in the EFL Cup.

+In January 2025, Ashworth joined Scottish Premiership side Ross County on loan until the end of the season.
+He made his debut for the club on 18 January 2025, in a 3–2 defeat to Livingston in the Scottish Cup.

 International career

 Ashworth was called up to the Wales under-21 squad in March 2022 for the 2023 European under-21 Championship qualifying matches against Switzerland and Bulgaria.